project-cdim/docs/development-guide/hardware-plugin/docs/en/07_Handling_Exceptions.md

 Determine the default error message in English to be returned to the higher level.

 * Exception Class Name
-The class name is arbitrary but should end with `HwControlError`.
+The class name is arbitrary but should end with `HWControlError`.

 * Detailed Exception Class Code
 Choose a unique three-digit number that can be identified within the inherited base exception class.